liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

         <liferay-ui:icon-delete url="<%= deleteURL.toString() %>" />
     </liferay-ui:icon-menu>

-The above code from the `location_action.jsp` extracts the location information from the request object.
+The above code from the `location_actions.jsp` extracts the location information from the request object.
 Then it provides an icon for editing the location and an icon for deleting the location.
-The user is redirected to the `edit_location.jsp` if he clicks on the edit icon.
+The user is redirected to the `edit_location.jsp` if they click on the edit icon.
 If the user clicks on the delete icon, a request is sent to the portlet to delete the location and the user is redirected to the `view.jsp`.
-Now that the `location_action.jsp` is implemented, let's link it to the `view.jsp`.
+Now that the `location_actions.jsp` is implemented, let's link it to the `view.jsp`.

-We'll fit the `view.jsp` with a container to render the edit and delete icons we implemented in the `location_action.jsp`.
+We'll fit the `view.jsp` with a container to render the edit and delete icons we implemented in the `location_actions.jsp`.
 To do so, add the following element in the `view.jsp`, just before the closing `</liferay-ui:search-container-row>`
 tag:

     <liferay-ui:search-container-column-jsp